 - spices if desired: bay leaf, cloves, coriander seeds, peppercorns, cinnamon sticks

-- Cut six lemons into quarters but don't cut all the way through.
+- Cut six of the lemons into quarters but don't cut all the way through.
 Leave about 1/2 inch at the bottom to keep the lemons attached.

-- Stuff about 1 tablespoon of salt into a cut lemon and stuff it into a clean 1-liter jar.
+- Stuff about 1 tablespoon of salt into a cut lemon and stuff the lemon into a clean 1-liter jar.